 The ARB has the authority to request additional information, suggest revisions, and approve or disapprove plans for proposed projects, with an accompanying recommendation for approval going to the Planning Commission for final approval, leading to the issue of building permits.
-The ARB must approve any physical improvements to the outside of a downtown building other than painting.
+The ARB must approve any physical improvements to the outside of a downtown building, including painting.
 The ARB also approves signage in the downtown business district.

-- Sign/Awning Permit Applications may be obtained from the Planning Department. - The application must be submitted to the Planning Department at least one week prior to the monthly meeting. - Meetings to review signage applications are the third Wednesday of each month at 5:15 PM. - An incomplete submission will not be accepted.
+- Sign/Awning Permit Applications may be obtained from the Business Navigator or at www. hartsvillesc.gov - The application must be submitted to the Business Navigator at least one week prior to the monthly meeting. - Meetings to review signage applications are the third Wednesday of each month at 5:15 PM. - An incomplete submission will not be accepted.
 A submission is only considered when it includes a completed application, plans, materials, calculations, application fee and other supporting information as applicable. - Application fee is \$20.